-Being late to the party, I finally watched The Secret, an information documentary accompanying the uber popular book of the same name promoted by Oprah herself about the secret to happiness, wealth and living a full life.
+Being late to the party, I finally watched The Secret, an self help program documentary accompanying the uber popular book of the same name promoted by Oprah herself about the secret to happiness, wealth and living a full life.
 While a majority of it is absolute hogwash, there are certain aspects that a large amount of people could easily benefit from and utilize in their every day life.
 I will touch on the larger ideas that The Secret discusses along with their “expert” commentary that accompanies it followed by the Real World takeaway.

 The Law of Attraction

 The documentary hits upon this topic with an already deceiving angle, that this is somehow a law of science, such as the widely accepted Law of Gravity, which is scientific fact.
 According to the commentators, the law of attraction is about things that you want and the law that if you focus on them enough, they will just come to you: a nice concept for the lazy and optimistic but not very practical for those in the real world.

 Real World Takeaway: There is a real world takeaway to the law of attraction, though.
 The “experts” discuss how everyone in the world gives off a vibration or energy and if you think positive thoughts, then that’ll be the things that attract towards you like wealth and happiness, for example.
 This concept hints on a greater fact, that what you put out into the world is what you’ll most likely receive back.
 To most of us, that should come as common sense.
 If you are nice to the people that surround you, like saying good morning with a smile, then that positivity will bounce back to you from those people.
 If you’re not so nice to others, they will probably in turn disrespect you and not go out of their way for that happy good morning greeting back.
 If you wake up every morning with a somewhat positive outlook, it’ll probably make you a happier person overall, not to mention, healthier as well.
 Those that are constantly under stress are normally affected negatively mentally and physically.